jadecobra/python_tdd_exercises/CLASSES.md

 ## Class Attributes

-Since we know how to define a class, let's add some tests for attributes.
+Since we know how to define a class, let us add some tests for attributes.

 ### <span style="color:red">**RED**</span>: make it fail
 - update `TestClasses` in `classes.py`